MuhammadFaraz-SoftwareEngineer/MuhammadFaraz-SoftwareEngineer/README.md

 Software Engineering Student
 Passionate Developer in Java, Python, MERN Stack & Flutter
-Note: The mentioned MERN and Flutter projects in cv are currently in development as part of ongoing semester coursework.
+Note: The mentioned MERN and Flutter projects in CV are currently in development as part of ongoing semester coursework.
 <br>
 MERN Stack Project (In Progress)
 Currently developing a full-stack web application using MongoDB, Express, React, and Node.js for academic project submission.